MISMS: a global collaboration to study influenza

 MISMS training workshop in South Africa, 2018

-Examples of how MISMS research has impacted policy decision-making:
+Examples of how MISMS research impacted policy decision-making:

-- Retargeting influenza vaccine campaigns towards children, who are key vectors of transmission in communities, providing indirect protection to seniors who typically have low immune responses to vaccination and high mortality.
+Seasonal influenza vaccine campaigns in children, who are key vectors of transmission in communities, can provide indirect protection to vulnerable seniors with low immune responses to vaccination and high mortality.

-- Advising individual countries in tropical and sub-tropical regions on whether to use the Northern hemisphere or Southern hemisphere formulation of the influenza vaccine, based on studies of the seasonal timing of their influenza epidemics, which tend to be more variable than the distinct winter epidemics experienced in temperate regions.
+Advising countries in tropical and sub-tropical regions on whether to use the Northern hemisphere or Southern hemisphere vaccine formulation, based on the seasonal timing of their influenza epidemics, which tends to be more variable than the winter epidemics seen in temperate regions.

 Recognizing role of humans in transmitting influenza viruses to animals (reverse zoonosis), including transmission of pandemic H1N1 viruses from humans to swine and to zoo animals.

 Timing of waves of previous pandemics, NEJM 2009